mrich316/mrich316.github.io/_posts/2015-12-29-learn-practice-teach-repeat.md

 In computer-related terms (I'm that type of guy after all), **they abstracted to the level of their targetted audience**.
 It is a skill I find difficult to master and it explains why only fellows with similar career paths can normally understand me.

 This blog addresses my weakest link: teaching.
-It is my first attempt at such things it will not be pretty, but as I'm always thriving to be better, we'll see how that goes.
+It is my first attempt at such things.
+It will not be pretty, but as I'm always thriving to be better, we'll see how that goes.

 Stay tuned !